 Keeping a BBT Chart

 Because the shifts in temperature are small, their patterns can only be studied when they are recorded over the span of at least three or four menstrual cycles.

-A basal body temperature chart downloaded or made by hand.
+A basal body temperature chart can be downloaded or made by hand.
 Many of the online or mobile-based ovulation trackers are equipped with it, too.

 In its basic form, a BBT chart should consist of the following divisions:

 Additional features might include boxes to note other ovulation signs, such as the consistency of cervical mucus, or whether a couple had intercourse on a given day.